Doubly Robust Criterion for Causal Inference: Inverse-probability-weighted criterion

-When $i\neq j$, this expectation is divided into the expectation with respect to $i$ and the expectation with respect to $j$ because of the independency, and the sum of the expectations of the terms with $i$ by $h$ is \eqref{base1}, which is $0$.
-Therefore, we will evaluate the terms with $i=j$.
-When $k\neq h$, the expectations are still $0$ because $t_i^{(h)} t_i^{(k)}= 0$.
+When $i\neq j$, this expectation is divided into one for $i$ and one for $j$ because of their independence, and the sum of the expectations of the terms with $i$ taken over $h$ is $\bm{0}_p$ from \eqref{base1}.
+Therefore, we only have to evaluate the terms with $i=j$.
+When $k\neq h$, the components are $0$ because $t_i^{(h)} t_i^{(k)}= 0$.
 On the other hand, when $k=h$, the first term is the same as \eqref{pre1}.
 The next term is

 By defining